How artificial intelligence is changing mass communications and the media sector at large.

-Generally new media can provide a more accurate data on different parametric aspects like a users age-group, digital platform, communication platform, accessibility, location, content generation, security, computational methods, algorithm, and number of users to name a few.
+Generally, new media can provide a more accurate data on different parametric aspects like a users age-group, digital platform, communication platform, accessibility, location, content generation, security, computational methods, algorithm, and the number of users to name a few.

 Some of the recent trends in new media are listed in Fig. 2 below.